edgd1er/nordvpn-proxy/README.md

 ![ImageLayers](https://badgen.net/docker/layers/edgd1er/nordvpn-proxy?icon=docker&label=Layers)

-This is a NordVPN client docker container that use the recommended NordVPN servers, and opens a SOCKS5 proxy.
+This is a NordVPN client docker container using openvpn that use the recommended NordVPN servers, and opens a SOCKS5 (dante server) and http proxy (tinyproxy).

 Added docker image version for raspberry.

-Whenever the connection is lost the unbound and sock daemon are killed, disconnecting all active connections.
+Whenever the connection is lost the unbound, tinyproxy and sock daemon are killed, disconnecting all active connections.

 ## What is this?